 I’ve had clients who like, “Well, I’m going to start marketing content”.
 I’m like, “Okay, cool.
 Awesome”.
 And they’re like, “I’m going to create three articles a week for the next year, which is going to give me 150 articles”.
 And whenever I hear things like that, I’m like, “No, no, no, no, no. You’re going to create one article tomorrow.
 And then once that one article is done, then we’re going to talk about the article that you’re going to make in two days after that”.

 When I transcribe it from these videos, it’s about 4,000 words.
-So, that's a lot of words.
-So 150 articles, that’s a lot of words.
+For 150 articles, that’s a lot of words.
 Don’t let the size of that dissuade you from doing something.
-One article.
-That's all it takes.
-And if it's one article a week, then let it be one article a week.
+One article is all it takes.
 Just let it hang out and be an article a week, and that’s what you commit to.
-So you're going to have 52 articles by the end of the year.
-Once you get more comfortable with it, add more in, add more in.
+You’re going to have 52 articles by the end of the year.
+Once you get more comfortable with it, add more in.
 That is how you build some great content.
-Don’t try to bite off this huge lump of work that you don't even, you haven’t even started yet.
+Don’t try to bite off this huge lump of work that you haven’t even started yet.
 Because once you, if you commit to writing an article a week, then you look back in six months, and you’re like, shit, that’s awesome.
 I wrote 25 articles, 30 articles, you know what I mean?

 That is where you start to pick up momentum.
-You’re getting search traffic because it’s all really good content, you're able to post affiliate links and all that other stuff.
+You’re getting search traffic because it’s all really good content.
+You’re able to post affiliate links and all that other stuff.
 So, I have three minutes now to cover some different ways that we can generate revenue.
 In terms of making money blogging, there are 12 revenue generators.
 And this is a recap for literally everything we’ve covered in the previous 96 episodes of GSD daily.
-You can sell your products.
-You can sell your eBooks, your video courses, your membership sites, your masterminds, any of that sort of stuff.
-You can sell your services.
+You can sell your products, eBooks, video courses, membership sites, masterminds, or any of that sort of stuff.
+It is also possible for you to sell your services.

-So whether it’s financial planning services, or marketing agency services, or website design services, or whatever, you can sell them all from a blog, too.
+Whether it’s financial planning services, or marketing agency services, or website design services, or whatever, you can sell them all from a blog, too.
 You can sell affiliate offers.
 So whether you find something on clickbank.com that you want to sell as an affiliate, or JBzoo or Commission Junction, or whatever, you can sell affiliate stuff right from your blog post.
 You can post banner ads.
 So there are lots of ways that you can get a banner ad snippet and make a couple of cents per ad impression or ad click.
 Ad sense is one of them, Buysellads.com is another one.
-They'll let you show your ads, or they'll put ads on your website that you get paid for.
 There are text link ads, which isn’t so much of a big thing anymore.
 It used to be huge 10 years ago when I started.

 I was making $600, $700 bucks from a little tiny block of text links.
 Now, when you start blogging and start getting search traffic, I get hit up probably 10 times a day for, they’re going to pay me 50 bucks to put an ad or put a link in an article, or whatever, and just pay me through PayPal.
 I don’t take them, because we’re trying to promote our things, but that will happen.
 The sponsored listing, sponsored posts, and all that stuff.
 Sponsored content is another one.
-Being paid to write to review products, Amazon products, review services, software, mobile apps, all that other stuff.
+You’ll get the best pay just by writing reviews on products, Amazon products, review services, software, mobile apps, all that other stuff.

 Site sponsorships, where somebody does a whole site sponsorship and pays you X amount, $2,500 bucks a month to sponsor your site and their ads show up in front of your readers.
 Job boards are another one I haven’t played with much.
 You need to have a lot of traffic to have a good job board up.
 Sponsored mailings is another one.
-So if you are using your blog to generate an email list, then you can sell $1,000 per mailing to somebody else, and then they would mail your list.
-Or you would mail your list on their behalf.
+If you are using your blog to generate an email list, then you can sell $1,000 per mailing to somebody else.
+You would mail your list on their behalf.
 So it’s another way to generate revenue.
 Brokering.
 So being that you are the center of the action between buyers and sellers, you have creators and consumers, you can connect them in meaningful ways into JV partnerships and stuff, where you take as a second-tier commission.

-You can do podcast advertising if you have a podcast, you can do video advertising if you have a video, or if you do video content, and there are a lot of other ways.
+You can do podcast advertising if you have a podcast.
+Same with video advertising if you have a video, or if you do video content.
 So let me drop the link for this blog post here in the chat.
 There’s a lot of different ways you can generate revenue as a professional blogger.
-But the most important thing is just to get started.
+Start writing your content is the most important thing.
 That is going to, by far and away, getting started in just writing an article a week is going to put you on the path to getting your traffic, to helping people solve problems, and then ultimately to generating revenue in your life.

-So if you have any questions at all, go to Doneforyou.com/start, fill out the little application, book a time on our calendar, and we will go through an action plan call with you.
-Where we talk about your business, your content marketing, your ads, your client attraction strategies, your sales funnels, all that stuff.
-And if you have any questions about the content or you want to put anything in for a future episode, just go to the website there, click on the little chat box in the lower right-hand corner, and then you can either select one of these options to go through and ask a support question or whatever, or just type in your chat below and our team will jump on it.
+If you have any questions at all, go to Doneforyou.com/start, fill out the little application, book a time on our calendar, and we will go through an action plan call with you.
+Where we talk about your business, your content marketing, your ads, your client attraction strategies, your sales funnels.
+If you have any questions about the content or anything in for a future episode, just go to our website.
+Click on the little chat box in the lower right-hand corner, either select one of these options to go through and ask a support question.
+Just type in your chat below and our team will jump on it.